Published: January 4, 2020

-UPDATE: Spare5 closed down as of December 20th 2020.
+UPDATE: Spare5 closed down on December 20th 2020.
 This was expected following a pattern of decline.
-The original article is below.
+The original article is kept below for the archives.

 Spare5 is a platform that lets you complete micro-tasks in return for small amounts of money.
 They’re owned by an organisation called Uber Advanced Technologies Group.
 Without giving any warning to loyal users they’ve changed their policy regarding which countries they accept members from.